🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Long Beach Island?

-The current water temperature at Long Beach Island is 36°F. A 6/5mm wetsuit with boots, gloves, and hood is essential.
+The current water temperature at Long Beach Island is 51°F. A 5/4mm wetsuit with boots and gloves is recommended.

 What is the surf like at Long Beach Island today?